lynndylanhurley/j-toker/readme.md

 Replace `xxxxx` with the user's `auth_token` and `zzzzz` with the user's `uid`.
 The `client` field exists to allow for multiple simultaneous sessions per user.
 The `client` field defaults to `default` if omitted. `expiry` is used by the client to invalidate expired tokens without making an API request.
 A more in depth explanation of these values is [here](https://github.com/lynndylanhurley/devise_token_auth#identifying-users-in-controllers).

-This will all happen automatically when using this module.
+This will all happen automatically when using this plugin.

 **Note**: You can customize the auth headers however you like.
 [Read more](#using-alternate-header-formats).